AEW Fight for the Fallen: History

-The inaugural Fight for the Fallen took place on July 13, 2019 at Daily's Place in Jacksonville, Florida and was All Elite Wrestling's (AEW) third-ever event held.
+The inaugural Fight for the Fallen took place on July 13, 2019, at Daily's Place in Jacksonville, Florida and was All Elite Wrestling's (AEW) third-ever professional wrestling event.
 The company held the charity event to support victims of gun violence, with all gate receipts from the event being donated to these victims.
 The event was titled as a reference to this cause.
-In North America, the event was streamed for free on B/R Live, while internationally, it aired on pay-per-view (PPV).
+In North America, the event was livestreamed for free on B/R Live, while internationally, it aired on pay-per-view.

-The following year, AEW held a second Fight for the Fallen event, this time as a special episode of their flagship television program, Dynamite, which aired on July 15, 2020.
+The following year, AEW held a second Fight for the Fallen event, this time as a special episode of their flagship television program, Dynamite, which aired on TNT on July 15, 2020.
 It was also broadcast from Daily's Place, but this time, it was due to the COVID-19 pandemic that began in March that year, which forced the majority of AEW's programs to be held at Daily's Place.
 This second iteration in turn raised money for COVID-19 relief.

-The 2021 event was announced to also broadcast as a special episode of Dynamite, thus becoming the annual broadcasting format for Fight for the Fallen.
+The 2021 event was announced to also broadcast as a television special of Dynamite, thus becoming the broadcasting format for Fight for the Fallen.
 It was also the first Fight for the Fallen to be held outside of Daily's Place.
 Following AEW's return to live touring during the COVID-19 pandemic, the 2021 event was held on July 28 at the Bojangles Coliseum in Charlotte, North Carolina and was the final event in AEW's "Welcome Back" tour.
 The 2021 event's charitable cause raised money to support victims of domestic violence and sexual assault survivors.